PipeWire/wireplumber/docs/rst/configuration/stream.rst

 Stream Configuration
 ====================

-``wireplumber.conf.d/stream.conf`` deals with the stream configuration, streams are the playback or capture streams coming from/going to PipeWire clients or apps.
+``wireplumber.conf.d/stream.conf`` configuration file deals with the stream configuration, streams are the playback or capture streams coming from/going to PipeWire clients or apps.

 Simple Configuration Options
 ----------------------------